-Wiltshire Council Ecologist - Recommends that an informative be added (upon any permission) to protect breeding birds from any risk of harm.
+The Council's Ecologist - Recommended that an informative be added (upon any permission) to protect breeding birds from any risk of harm.

-Wiltshire Council Archaeologist - The Wiltshire and Swindon Historic Environment Record indicates that there is a low potential for heritage assets with archaeological interest to be impacted by the proposed development.
+The Council's Archaeologist - The Wiltshire and Swindon Historic Environment Record indicated that there is a low potential for heritage assets with archaeological interest to be impacted by the proposed development.
 No conditions are therefore recommended.

-Wessex Water - No objections are raised subject to informatives covering water and waste water connections as well as surface water drainage.
+Wessex Water - No objections raised subject to informatives covering water and waste water connections as well as surface water drainage.

-Wiltshire Fire & Rescue Service - Wiltshire Fire & Rescue Service report that it does not receive funding to mitigate the risk generated by new growth in Wiltshire, and the burden of related infrastructure costs should be passed onto the developers through a Section 106 Legal Agreement/CIL.
-In this particular case, a financial obligation is sought for the sum of £63.36 and the applicant/developer should be responsible for the cost of hydrants and water supplies for fire fighting.
+Wiltshire Fire & Rescue Service - Back in early 2014, Wiltshire Fire & Rescue Service reported that it does not receive funding to mitigate the risk generated by new growth in Wiltshire, and the burden of related infrastructure costs should be passed onto the developers through a Section 106 Legal Agreement/CIL.
+In this particular case, a financial obligation was sought for the sum of £63.36 and the applicant/developer should be responsible for the cost of hydrants and water supplies for fire fighting.
 Furthermore, domestic/ residential sprinklers are recommended by way of a planning informative.